 .............................

-Depression that leads to suicide isn’t just the plight of the financially-strapped, unemployed provider of a household, or the teen who’s tormented by bullies, or the retiree who’s weary of declining energy and escalating physical pain.
+Depression that leads to suicide isn’t just the plight of the financially-strapped, unemployed provider of a household, the teen who’s tormented by bullies, or the retiree who’s weary of declining energy and escalating physical pain.

 Just ask the friends of Kate Spade and Anthony Bourdain.

-Spade, 55, renown fashion designer, took her life this spring in her New York apartment.
+Spade, 55, renown fashion designer, took her life in her New York apartment.
 Days later, they found Bourdain, 61, a celebrity chef and host of an award-winning TV show, dead from a suicide in his hotel room in France.

 To help prevent suicide among people we know and love, it’s important to know what to look and listen for. *Here are nine warning signs.